Wolves, Wildflowers, and Wilderness Whispers: Inside Churchill Wild’s Epic Manitoba Adventure

 Amenities and More

-It's The Little Things
+The Little Things

 Delectable Dining

-Take A Seat At The Table
+A Seat at the Table

-Stretchy pants may have not been on the packing list, but I recommend bringing a pair.
-Churchill Wild's lengthy and robust culinary history goes back three generations spanning more than 50 years.
-Beginning as a vision from Helen Webber, with an array of publications, there's a reason Churchill Wild's culinary insights are taking charge in the north.
-Churchill Wild's family run business, stemming from Mike and Jeanne Reimer, reaches far beyond great customer service and world class experiences, extending to a holistic and sustainable approach when it comes to their culinary creations.
-Churchill Wild works with Manitoba growers such as Prairie Wild to bring nourishing produce and products supporting farm to table.
-Churchill Wild's bread is made from scratch and their trained chef's create mouthwatering masterpieces for breakfast, lunch and dinner, and every snack and happy appetizer hour in between.
-I cannot emphasize enough how good their food was.
+Starting as a vision from Helen Webber, Churchill Wild's culinary insights have since gained recognition through many publications, and there's a reason they're taking charge in the north.
+The family business, run by Mike and Jeanne Reimer, goes far beyond great customer service and world class experiences, extending to a holistic and sustainable approach when it comes to their culinary creations.
+Churchill Wild works with Manitoba growers such as Prairie Wild to bring nourishing produce and products from farm to table.
+Churchill Wild's bread is made from scratch, and their chefs create mouthwatering masterpieces for breakfast, lunch and dinner (and every snack and happy hour appetizer in between.)

-an Arctic Safari?
+An Arctic Safari?

-Walk in the Wild
+Walk on the Wild Side

 Ride a Rhino